rit-sse-mycroft/tools/mock_broadcast_js/README.md

 Mock Broadcaster (Node.js Version)
 ==================================

 This allows you to send fake STT broadcasts.
-Note it sometimes has issues with git bash, so use a different shell if it gives you trouble.

 Setup (no TLS)
 --------------